Community Contribution Program

 In addition to our Community Contribution Program, we are proud to partner with the following charities for the Covenant Health Knoxville Marathon.

 Boys & Girls Club: We are proud to have supported the Boys and Girls Club of the Tennessee Valley since 2007.
 Extra medals and shirts are donated to the BGCTV for awards and prizes for the children.
-To learn more about them, please click this Boys and Girls Club.
+To learn more about them, please click below.